Ameri-Dry ® Tips for Choosing a Basement Waterproofing Contractor

 - Pennsylvania http://www.attorneygeneral.gov/hiccon.aspx

 - New Jersey https://newjersey.mylicense.com/verification/

 - Delaware http://www.attorneygeneral.delaware.gov/

 - Tennessee http://www.tn.gov/attorneygeneral/

 If you plan to finance the work and the contract terms could give the contractor a lien, mortgage, or other security interest on your home, or if you are solicited by a door-to-door or telemarketing salesperson, make sure the contract contains a provision allowing you to cancel within three business days after signing it, without penalty.

-Waterproofing Contractors in MD, DE, VA, NJ, PA, TN, WV
+Waterproofing Contractors in MD, DE, VA, NJ, PA, TN

-If you’re comparing waterproofing companies in MD, DE, VA, NJ, PA, TN or WV, look no further.
+If you’re comparing waterproofing companies in MD, DE, VA, NJ, PA, or TN look no further.
 Ameri-Dry® is a basement waterproofing contractor that provides up-front prices and contracts with its permanently dry waterproofing solutions.